 7. Check for Discount Passes

-If you’re looking for deals on tours, shows, transfers, pocket wifi rental, etc, then you may want to search through Kkday’s website for a list of Hualien attractions.
-You’ll often find interesting activities that you wouldn’t normally think of yourself, so it’s definitely worth a look.
+If you’re looking for deals on tours, shows, transfers, pocket wifi rental, etc, then you may want to search through KKday’s website for a list of Hualien attractions.
+You’ll often find interesting activities that you may not think of yourself, so it’s definitely worth a look.
 Here’s a list of some of Kkday’s most popular deals in Hualien: (pictures borrowed from kkday.com)

 8. Get Travel Insurance